axelchalon/axelchalon.github.io/0-book-review/_posts/2023-12-24-a-paradise-built-in-hell-summary.md

 ---
+publish-status: published
+intentions:
+ - Challenges to love and sticking to love (as a higher principle) in spite of adversity.
+ - Motivation to work in charities
 layout: post
 title:  '"A Paradise Built in Hell" by Rebecca Solnit (personal notes)'
 date: 2023-12-24 14:13:12 +0200
 ---
 ^
-_Those are my personal notes on Rebecca Solnit's book "A Paradise Built in Hell" about communities arising in disasters._
+_Those are my personal notes on Rebecca Solnit’s book “A Paradise Built in Hell” about communities arising in disasters._
 ^
 * Generally, the people furthest away from the disaster tend to panic the most, be the most emotionally affected, and have the most distorted view of its actualities.
 	* People directly affected by the disasters most often look back positively on them and their local response.
 	* People at the epicentre (ideally, typically) live through the disaster collectively, as a bonding experience, **creating community**.
 		* **Collective suffering redeems.** (Isolated suffering is the true bane.)
-		* Disasters unite (through the common fighting against an exogenous adversary.)
+		* <a name="^disasters-unite"></a>Disasters unite (through the common fighting against an exogenous adversary.)
 	* At the heart of the disaster, there is often very little doubt on the right, natural, instinctual thing to do.
 "There is no time for fear."
 		* Disasters, disaster utopias let societies operate alternatively, focussed on immediateness and generosity rather than transactions, calculation and profit.
 			* "No long-term plans, just the immediate demands of survival."